hamzasalahds/hospital_database/README.md

 ##  <div align="center"> User Requirements </div>
 ######	Conducted a survey with actual nurses, pharmacists and lab technichians that work at hospitals to deterimine what they want from this database.
 ### Questionnaire Survey
-*	**Nurse:** *“I want to know the name of COVID patients, doctors that treated them, when they Last tested and method of testing.
-When was the patient exposed and where for tracking, signs, symptoms, and case severity?.”*
+*	**Nurse:** *“I want to know the name of COVID patients, their symptoms, the doctors that treated them and when they Last tested for COVID and method of testing.
 * 	**Lab Technician:** *“We want to limit COVID-19 exposure on our floor by identifying all COVID patients and have their names, numbers, room and floor they located at, we also do not want to have a lot of patients in our floors, we have limited beds and rooms.”*

 * 	**Social Worker:** *“our department requests a database that stores phone numbers of patients work number and immediate family to advice them to get checked for COVID as well as quarantine."*

-* 	**Doctor:** *“I really am looking for the safety of my staff and fellow doctors and nurses.
-COVID is extremely contagious and therefore I request a detailed info of doctors and staff who are and have treated COVID patients to limit the exposure of this virus.”*
+* 	**Doctor:** *“I am looking for the safety of my fellow doctors and nurses.
+COVID is extremely contagious, therefore I request a detailed info of doctors and staff who are and have treated COVID patients to limit the exposure of this virus.”*

 * 	**Hospital CEO:** *“We are trying to improve our system and operate effectively during the COVID-19 pandemic and follow infection prevention and control recommendations tailored to their setting minimizing disease transmission to patients, HCP, and others.
-If you could develop a database that can help with minimizing the amount of exposure to others, as well as provide a dataset to for visualization to compare with other hospitals to provide insights and how we stand between other major care providers.”*
+If you could develop a database that can help with minimizing the amount of exposure to others.

 -----------------------------------------------------------------------------------
 ##  <div align="center">  Statement of Requirements